asciamanna/asciamanna.github.io/_drafts/dry-and-incidental-duplication.md

 ## Three Strikes And You Refactor
 <img src="/img/strike-three-small.jpg" class="img-responsive float-left" style="display:inline" />

 It's important to learn to identify the difference between duplication of behavior and incidental duplication.
 There are heuristics to help prevent mis-identifying duplication, like _[Three Strikes And You Refactor](http://wiki.c2.com/?ThreeStrikesAndYouRefactor)_.
 This heuristic is often stated as _"It is better to have some duplication rather than a bad abstraction."_ The idea behind this heuristic is that you can duplicate something once, but when you are ready to introduce a third instance of the duplicated concept you refactor.
 At this point you should be armed with information about the similarities and differences of each instance, helping you design a better abstraction.
-This practice also helps avoid incidental duplication removal by not blindly removing any similarities encountered in the code, but rather waiting for shared concepts to emerge.
+This practice also helps avoid incidental duplication removal by not blindly removing similarities encountered in the code, but rather waiting for shared concepts to emerge.

 [^1]: [Andy Hunt and Dave Thomas interviewed by Bill Venners](https://www.artima.com/intv/dry.html).